-A number of these transferred appeals have been listed for hearing by the LTC during the year.
+A number of appeals in relation to Council Tax and Non Domestic have been listed for hearing by the LTC during the year.
 This begins a process of preparing case papers and submissions, with valuers employed by the Joint Board giving expert evidence on valuation to the Tribunal.
+This is a significant workload for our very few remaining chartered surveyors.